-All SOH venues are hired on a bare walls basis which means the venue hire excludes technical equipment costs except for incumbent stage machinery, height access equipment and stage management systems.
+All SOH venues are hired on a bare walls basis.
+The venue hire excludes technical equipment costs except for incumbent stage machinery, height access equipment and stage management systems.
 Please refer to the venue specific technical specifications and discuss with the SOH Production Manager.